itissandeep98/SheroesSurvey/README.md

 - Prioritisation of features
 - Schema of the system
 - Proposed UI

-- _Estimate of how much of the duration the sponsor/usersspoke in the meeting:_ ~10 mins
+_Estimate of how much of the duration the sponsor/users spoke in the meeting:_ ~10 mins

-  _Estimateofhowmuchofthedurationyou/yourteammembersspokeinthemeeting:_ ~20 mins
+_Estimate of how much of the duration you /your team members spoke in the meeting:_ ~20 mins

 ### 4.3 Meeting